SatyaRy/KH-auto-trade-support-bot/README.md

 - Stop: `docker compose down`
 - Uses `docker-compose.yml` with `env_file: .env` and exposes port `3000` by default; override with `PORT` in `.env` if needed.

-## Deploying with webhooks (Vercel-friendly)

-- The bot always uses webhooks (no long polling).
-Telegram should call `POST /telegram/webhook` on your deployed Nest server.
-- Set `WEBHOOK_URL` to the full path, e.g., `https://your-app.vercel.app/telegram/webhook`. (`TELEGRAM_WEBHOOK_URL` still works as a legacy alias.)
-- Set `TELEGRAM_WEBHOOK_SECRET` and use the same value when Telegram sends requests; the bot rejects webhook calls with the wrong secret header.

 ## Customizing support videos